 - rapid breathing

-- pain in your abdomen (tummy)
+- discomfort in your tummy

 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist or GP for advice.

-Hyoscine may cause side-effects such as a dry mouth, drowsiness, blurred vision and dizziness.
+Hyoscine may cause side effects such as a dry mouth, drowsiness, blurred vision and dizziness.

-- children between the age of two and 12
+- children between 2 and 12 years

 - people who get migraines